JonMiller5/Espruino/README_build-PIC32MZ-WIFIRE.md

 ## PROGRAMMING
 To program the generated espruino.elf file to the target board:

 Connect the debugger to the chipKIT Wi-Fire target board.
-The RealIce-Debug-WiFire.jpg photo shows the REAL ICE being connected to the WiFire board, but you could also use an MPLAB ICD 3 or a PICkit 3 debugger.
+I am using the REAL ICE connected to the WiFire board (JP1 ICSP), but you could also use an MPLAB ICD 3 or a PICkit 3 debugger.

 Open the MPLAB X project, Espruino/targets/pic32mzef/Prebuilt-ELF-Loader.X.
 This project is set to import the espruino.elf file and program it.
 (Alternatively, you can create a new project and select Microchip Embedded -> Prebuilt (Hex, Loadable Image) Project.)